-Genesis 8:1-13, 20-21 Then God remembered Noah, and every living thing, and all the animals that were with him in the ark.
-And God made a wind to pass over the earth, and the waters subsided.
-2The fountains of the deep and the windows of heaven were also stopped, and the rain from heaven was restrained.
-3And the waters receded continually from the earth.
-At the end of the hundred and fifty days the waters decreased.
-4Then the ark rested in the seventh month, the seventeenth day of the month, on the mountains of Ararat.
-5And the waters decreased continually until the tenth month.
+Genesis 8:1-13, 20-21

+1Then God remembered Noah, and every living thing, and all the animals that were with him in the ark.
+And God made a wind to pass over the earth, and the waters subsided, 2The fountains of the deep and the windows of heaven were also stopped, and the rain from heaven was restrained 3And the waters receded continually from the earth.
+At the end of the hundred and fifty days the waters decreased, 4Then the ark rested in the seventh month, the seventeenth day of the month, on the mountains of Ararat, 5And the waters decreased continually until the tenth month.
 In the tenth month, on the first day of the month, the tops of the mountains were seen.
-'So it came to pass, at the end of forty days, that Noah opened the window of the ark which he had made.
+6So it came to pass, at the end of forty days, that Noah opened the window of the ark which he had made.
 7Then he sent out a raven, which kept going to and fro until the waters had dried up from the earth.
 8He also sent out from himself a dove, to see if the waters had abated from the face of the ground.
-But the dove found no resting place for the sole of her foot, and she returned into the ark to him, for the waters were on the face of the whole earth.
+9But the dove found no resting place for the sole of her foot, and she returned into the ark to him, for the waters were on the face of the whole earth.
 So he put out his hand and took her, and drew her into the ark to himself.
 10And he waited yet another seven days, and again he sent the dove out from the ark.
-11Then the dove came to him in the evening, and behold, a freshly plucked olive leaf was in her mouth:
+11Then the dove came to him in the evening, and behold, a freshly plucked olive leaf was not return again to him anymore.
+13And it came to pass in the six hundred and first year, in the first month, the first day of the month, that the waters were dried up from the earth; and Noah removed the covering of the ark and looked, and indeed the surface of the ground was dry.
+20Then Noah built an altar to the LORD, and took of every clean animal and of every clean bird, and offered burnt offerings on the altar.
+21And the LORD smelled a soothing aroma.
+Then the LORD said in His heart, "I will never again curse the ground for man's sake, although the imagination of man's heart is evil from his youth; nor will I again destroy every living thing as I have done."